sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

 ## You will learn

 - How to initialize a repository in VS Code.
-- How to set up your CI/CD pipeline
+- How to set up your CI/CD pipeline.

 ## Prerequisites

-- You have prepared your application for deployment in SAP BTP, Kyma runtime.
+- You've prepared your application for deployment in SAP BTP, Kyma runtime.
 Follow the steps in the [Deploy in SAP BTP, Kyma Runtime](deploy-to-kyma) tutorial that is part of the [Deploy a Full-Stack CAP Application in SAP BTP, Kyma Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-kyma-runtime.html) tutorial group.
 - You have an [enterprise global account](https://help.sap.com/docs/btp/sap-business-technology-platform/getting-global-account#loiod61c2819034b48e68145c45c36acba6e) in SAP BTP.
-To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and make use of the free tier services only.
+To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and use the free tier services only.
 See [Using Free Service Plans](https://help.sap.com/docs/btp/sap-business-technology-platform/using-free-service-plans?version=Cloud).
 - You have a platform user.
 See [User and Member Management](https://help.sap.com/docs/btp/sap-business-technology-platform/user-and-member-management).
-- You are an administrator of the global account in SAP BTP.
+- You're an administrator of the global account in SAP BTP.
 - You have a subaccount in SAP BTP to deploy the services and applications.
 - You have one of the following browsers that are supported for working in SAP Business Application Studio:
     - Mozilla Firefox